princesingh520/zomato_Restaurant_Survivor/README.md

 Model Evaluation: Evaluate the model using RMSE and R² score.

-Deployment: Deploy the model to predict ratings for new restaurants.

-Dataset
+## Dataset
-The dataset used in this project contains the following features:
+The dataset contains the following features:

 Restaurant ID: Unique identifier for each restaurant.